-- Our Integrated Care Partnership (ICP), is responsible for bringing together our system partners to develop a plan to address the broader public health, health and social care needs of our local populations and tackle health inequalities. - Our ICP wants to make home and the community the hub of care and aims to ensure that services are personalised and seamless; empower patients; promote health; and prevent pillness, where possible.

-The Integrated Care Partnership (ICP) provides a forum for NHS leaders and local - The Integrated Care Partnership (ICP) provides a forum for NHS leaders and local authorities to come together, as equal partners, with key stakeholders from across the system and community. - Together, the ICP is producing an integrated care strategy to improve health and care outcomes and experiences for the populations.
+- Our Integrated Care Partnership (ICP), is responsible for bringing together our system partners to develop a plan to address the broader public health, health and social care needs of our local populations and tackle health inequalities. - Our ICP wants to make home and the community the hub of care and aims to ensure that services are personalised and seamless; empower patients; promote health; and prevent illness, where possible. - The Integrated Care Partnership (ICP) provides a forum for NHS leaders and local authorities to come together, as equal partners, with key stakeholders from across the system and community. - Together, the ICP is producing an integrated care strategy to improve health and care outcomes and experiences for the populations.
 This will be followed by a co-produced integrated 5 year plan to be in place by March 2023 which will inform the 'how' we deliver outcomes.